 Nothing in this plan will increase the risk of climate change in the coastal zone.
-This includes ensure development that may increase the risk of coastal hazards will not take place at Macquarie Lightstation.
-Risk assessments will be carried out for any activities that may cause potential adverse impact to the coastal zone.
+Development that will enhance coastal hazards will not take place at Macquarie Lightstation.
+Risk assessments will be carried out for activities that may have potential adverse impacts to the coastal zone.